hpcarcher/2014-07-21-cranfield/archer/sessions/Make.md

 Order of rebuilding dependencies is arbitrary.

-A dependency in one rule e.g. `war.dat`, can be a target in another.

-Dependencies between files must make up a directed acyclic graph.
+Dependencies must make up a directed acyclic graph.

 Exercise 1 - add a rule
 -----------------------